Skip to product information

 Prairie Cordgrass (Spartina pectinata)

-Prairie Cordgrass is the tall, arching native grass of Louisiana’s wet prairies and marsh margins — a robust, rhizomatous grass that can reach 7 feet tall, with long, arching leaves that catch the wind in dramatic waves and golden fall color that transforms the wet prairie landscape.
-It is one of the most important grasses for wetland restoration, erosion control, and wildlife habitat in the Gulf South.
+This is the grass that built the bayou.
+Prairie Cordgrass is the tall, arching native grass of Louisiana's wet prairies and marsh margins — a robust, rhizomatous giant that reaches 7 feet tall, with long saw-edged leaves that catch the wind in dramatic waves and turn rich gold in fall.
+It is one of the most ecologically important grasses in North America, essential for wetland restoration, stream bank stabilization, and wildlife habitat across the Gulf South.

 Botanical Profile

-- Soil: Wet to moist; tolerates standing water, clay, and periodic flooding; excellent for rain gardens and pond margins
+• Soil: Wet to moist; tolerates standing water, clay, and periodic flooding; ideal for rain gardens and pond margins

 Ecological Role

 Prairie Cordgrass provides critical nesting cover for marsh wrens, red-winged blackbirds, and sedge wrens.
 Its seeds are consumed by waterfowl and sparrows.
-Its dense rhizome mats stabilize wet slopes and bayou banks, preventing erosion in saturated soils.
-It is one of the most important grasses for freshwater wetland restoration in North America.
+Its dense rhizome mats stabilize wet slopes and bayou banks, preventing erosion in saturated soils where other grasses fail.
+It is among the most important freshwater wetland restoration grasses in North America.

 In the Cajun Prairie Garden

-Part of the Prairie Movement Strip collection at Big Mamou Enterprises, Prairie Cordgrass is a grass of extraordinary ecological value and dramatic visual presence — the tall, wind-swept signature of the Louisiana wet prairie.
+Part of the Prairie Movement Strip collection at Big Mamou Enterprises — the tall, wind-swept signature of the Louisiana wet prairie.
+Plant where its colonizing habit is an asset: stream banks, rain garden edges, pond margins, and wet restoration sites.